heptarch/heptarch.github.io/drafts/demon.md

 *3 $\times 10^9$ BC.* Creatures the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.
-The largest is pursued by a flock of smaller, fleeter ones, like a spider stalked by flies.
+The largest is pursued by a flock of smaller, fleeter ones, like a spider surrounded by flies.
 The spider slows and savages one fly, then another, in huge flickering whips of light, ingesting them before they can heal.